moorthichinna/magento-two/README.md

 # magento
-It is stagigng file content.
+It is development file content.